anhaidgroup/sparkly/README.md

 compute intensive, hence to speed up search, we leverage PySpark to distribute the computation.
 By using PySpark we can easily leverage a large number of machines to perform search without having to rely on approximation algorithms.

-For more details on solution architecture see our paper **TODO : add paper link to arxiv**